vanillaiice/v-respawn/README.md

 # V Respawn

-Respawn a program after it gets killed
+Respawn a program after it gets killed.

 ## Usage